FoonieMagus/ApeironBattleDemo_IssueList/README.md

   </a>
 </p>

 Apeiron’s long awaited Battle Demo is finally live!
-An actual “playable” experience with clever level design, meaningful talent x combo choices, challenging enemies and phenomenal in-game cinematics!
+For the first time, you can explore the godiverse and Apeiron's foundational gameplay, with clever level design, meaningful talent x combo choices, challenging enemies and phenomenal in-game cinematics!!

 This repository is used to track public bugs and encourage users to post discovered bugs, give suggestions, or engage in discussion.
-If you encounter any issues or have suggestions for improvements, please submit them at [here](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new/choose).
+If you encounter any issues or have suggestions for improvements, please submit them [here](https://github.com/FoonieMagus/ApeironBattleDemo_IssueList/issues/new/choose).

 [![Download](https://img.shields.io/badge/Platform-Windows_|_macOS-brightgreen?style=for-the-badge)](https://marketplace.apeironnft.com/battle/demo/download/)
 [![Discord Server](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/apeironnft)